DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_da_ramp.md

 The case ran for 18 steps and took about 15 mins using Intel 3.0 GHz CPU with 4 cores.
 According to "logOpt.txt" and "opt_SNOPT_summary.txt", the initial and optimized objective functions are 5.2079934E+01 and 1.3298352E+00 with one order of reduction.

+The animations of the optimization are as follows.
+We can see that the overall velocity and pressure fields agree with the reference, but there are some velocity oscillations at the inlet.
+We may need to tweak the regularization term "UVar" to improve the results.

 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/Ramp_DA_U.gif" style="width:500px !important;" />